giampaolo/confix/docs/index.rst

 One of the key features of confix is that the config class is a definition of all your app configuration.
 If the config file declares a key which is not defined in the config class confix will error out.
+This is useful in case you made a typo in your config file.

 .. code-block:: python